OneSignal is the largest push notification and marketing automation service, sending 7+ billion daily notifications on 1+ billion devices.

 Dashboard Redesign

 OneSignal's original dashboard was showing it's age and had many UX and clarity issues, and it wasn't the right design for the many features we planned to build.
-The redesign added or improved the following:
+I went about a redesign with three themes in mind that represented our overall problem diagnosis and product goals:

 I tackled this problem by planning forward a few versions to features we wanted to build, organizing current and planned features into similar clusters, finding opportunities to simplify workflows by taking an opinionated approach, and identifying shared actions and desire paths.
 I built out the information architecture before jumping into visual design.
 You can read more about the process I used in my IA post When to Add Hierarchy, and about the redesign in the announcement post OneSignal has a fresh new UI.

-After a few iterations, the solution I settled on the following changes:
+After a few iterations, the solution I settled on included the following changes:

 Two-level hierarchy - Features were reorganized into four major sections - Settings, Messages, Users, Delivery.
 Within those, the most common page was presented first, and power user features were available one level down.
 This better reflected how users used and got value out of OneSignal, especially within teams.
 Settings was primarily targeted at developers, marketers used Messages, different marketers often liked to build targeted audiences in Users, and for those that didn’t just fire-and-forget their messages Delivery helped them see their performance.

 Color-coded sections - Enterprise tools, especially form-heavy tools that reuse the same elements over and over again, tend to have a lot of visual same-ness across pages.
 Without any significant landmarks to ground them, some users will inevitably get lost.
-By giving each section a unique color and icon, and reinforcing those throughout our documentation, users were less likely to wind up in the wrong place.
+By giving each section a unique color and icon through a custom theming engine, and reinforcing those throughout our documentation, users were less likely to wind up in the wrong place.

 Focus on great forms - Like many enterprise products, the OneSignal dashboard is essentially one gigantic form.
 This meant getting forms and form elements right was a high leverage point in the design.
 I hand-designed each form element and spent considerable time rethinking form flows and form clustering to make the form elements as intuitive and pleasureable to use as possible.